 "Otherwise, too, the mammoth myth of Rafi Sahaab's lean phase was amply exposed by a prestigious Indian weekly magazine named SCREEN in one of their publications: "The reduction in Rafi’s visit to the recording studios did not necessarily imply that Rafi was down.
 And ironically it was the high quantum of Rafi’s song in the pre-Aradhana phase that helped to fuel this myth.
 In actual fact it was during 1971-76 period that Rafi’s standing almost paralleled Mukesh’s.
 For Rafi had greater than ever percentage of hits…” The weekly goes on to emphatically state how Rafi Sahaab’s impact gave a permanent place in Bollywood musicals to even smaller composers during that period.
 It concluded triumphantly: 'Rafi and down?
 Haven’t we heard that titans go down only in history!'

+"Once Rafi Sahaab was persuaded by his own family members, he came back with a bang.
 From 1970-1976, Rafi's output was less, but he sang many hit songs during this period.
 Some of his hit songs in early 1970s were with music directors like L-P, Madan Mohan, R. D. Burman and S. D. Burman.
 Some of Rafi's popular songs from this period include Gulabi Aankhen from The Train; Jhilmil Sitaron ka from Jeevan Mrityu; Yeh Duniya Yeh Mehfil from Heer Ranjha (1970), Chura Liya Hain Tumne from Yaadon Ki Baarat, Yeh Jo Chilman Hai and Itna to Yaad Hai Mujhe from Mehboob Ki Mehndi, Tum Jo Mil Gaye Ho from Hanste Zakhm; Aaj Mausam bada Beimaan hai from Loafer (1973).
 In 1974, he won the Film World magazine Best Singer Award for the song Teree Galiyon Mein Na Rakhenge Qadam (Hawas), composed by Usha Khanna.

 "Post Laila Majnu (1976), many music-directors sought out Rafi Sahaab.
 The old faithfuls, Laxmikant-Pyarelal, had continued with Rafi Sahaab all along and were amply rewarded for their trust.
 R.D.
 Burman came back to Rafi Sahaab in a big way with such movies as Balika Badhu, Chor Ho To Aisa, Hum Kisise Kam Nahin, Chandi Sona, Ghar, Devta, Shalimar, Phandebaaz, Kasme Vaade, Mukti, Naya Daur, Naukar, Abdullah, Shaan, Bulandi, Takkar, Phir Wohi Raat, Jal Mahal, The Burning Train, Heeralal Pannalal, Kaalia, Gehra Zakhm, Harjai, Jail Yatra, Daulat Ke Dushman, Ganga Meri Maa, Chameli Memsaab, Zamaane Ko Dikhana Hai, Biwi O Biwi, Aan Aur Shaan, Jaane Jaan (Nikamma), Shiva ka Insaaf, and Faisla.
 Rafi Sahaab's KYA HUA TERA WAADA from Hum Kisise Kam Nahin won him the Filmfare Award as well as his second National Award in 1977.
 Rafi did playback for Rishi Kapoor in films like Amar Akbar Anthony (1977), Sargam (1979) and Karz (1980).
 The qawwali Pardah Hai Pardah from Amar Akbar Anthony (1977) was a superhit.
 Rafi gave many other hit songs in late 1970s, notably for the films Laila Majnu (1976), The Burning Train (1977) Apnapan (1978), and Qurbani, Dostana, Abdullah (1980).
 Thus, those who had come to scoff remained to pray.